 Another defense, believe it or not, is intoxication.
 So, let's say you get really drunk and shoot somebody or shoot at somebody, and you're charged with attempted murder.

-You could use the fact that you were very drunk to mitigate that shooting down to assault with a deadly weapon, battery causing great bodily injury or other crimes.
-Still, you may not be able to be convicted of attempted murder because the fact that you were so intoxicated, if it could be proved, could be used to show you couldn't form specific intent to kill because you were way too drunk.
+You could use the fact that you were very drunk to mitigate that shooting down to assault with a deadly weapon, battery causing great bodily injury, or other crimes.
+Still, you may not be able to be convicted of attempted murder because the fact that you were so intoxicated if it could be proved, could be used to show you couldn't form the specific intent to kill because you were way too drunk.

 There are cases where people are being charged with specific intent crimes in Los Angeles County, the San Fernando Valley, and the prosecutors cannot prove the case because they can't show that particular intent.

 They don't have the evidence for it.
-A lot of times, the prosecutors don't realize they don't have the evidence because the police are booking people for certain things, the prosecutor ends up charging it, and they don't' look carefully enough to see that they're lacking the specific intent element and it's crucial.
+A lot of times, the prosecutors don't realize they don't have the evidence because the police are booking people for certain things, and the prosecutor ends up charging them.
+They don't look carefully enough to see that they're lacking the specific intent element, which is crucial.
+It's the prosecutor's job to prove that the defendant had the specific intent required for the crime.

 Reviewing Your Case With a Criminal Lawyer